 Our goal is to extend these techniques to video footage acquired with a moving camera.
 Given two video sequences (recorded at separate times), we seek to spatially and temporally align the frames such that subsequent image processing can be performed on the aligned images.
 We assume that the input videos follow nearly identical trajectories through space, but we allow them to have different timing.
 The output of our algorithm is a new sequence in which each "frame" consists of a pair of registered images.
 The algorithm provides an alternative to the expensive and cumbersome robotic motion control systems that would normally be used to ensure registration of multiple video sequences.
-(In these systems, a camera is attached to a robotic arm/platform that can be program to repeat the same camera move multiple times.)

 The primary difficulty in this task is matching images that have substantially different appearances (Figure 1).
 Video sequences of the same scene may differ from one another due to moving people, changes in lighting, and/or different exposure settings.
+In order to obtain good alignment, our algorithm must make use of as much image information as possible, without being misled by image regions that match poorly.